nilearn/nilearn/doc/glossary.rst

         maximally sparse representations of the dataset are sought for.
 Atoms are not required to be orthogonal.

+    Dilation
+        `Dilation`_ is, with :term:`erosion<Erosion>` one of the fundamental operations of `mathematical morphology`_ from which other operations like :term:`opening<Opening>` or :term:`closing<Closing>` are based.
+        Dilation uses a structuring element for probing and expanding the shapes contained in the input image.

     EEG
         `Electroencephalography`_ is a monitoring method to record electrical activity of the brain.